Programs in metro Denver, northern Colorado, and southern Colorado

 - Pikes Peak Regional Hospital, Woodland Park

 As a new graduate RN in the UCHealth Nurse Residency Program, you will participate in an established, evidence-based one year program that is designed to provide the necessary support while you continue to gain knowledge and leadership skills.
 This program has proven to provide a strong foundation for your nursing career.
-In fact, many graduates of this program are now charge nurses, nurse educators, preceptors, team leads, and clinical managers.
+In fact, many graduates of this program have gone on to advance in their clinical practice and experience in roles such as UEXCEL Level III charge nurse, nurse educator, preceptor, and clinical manager.

-- 10-24 weeks of orientation and precepted experience on the clinical unit of hire.
-Length of orientation varies based on unit specifics.
+- Paid precepted orientation on the clinical unit of hire.
+Length of orientation varies based on unit of hire.

 In 2012, University of Colorado Hospital entered into a joint operating agreement with Poudre Valley Health System and Memorial Health System to form University of Colorado Health (UCHealth).
 As of 2015, nurse residency programs in all regions have aligned and are structured according to the guidelines and recommendations provided by the Vizient/AACN Nurse Residency Program™.